Skip to main content

 Cons

-The Sonos Arc is also a smart speaker, with three choices of voice assistant: the bare-bones but super useful Sonos Voice Control for Sonos-only functions, plus Alexa and Google Assistant, which can control Sonos products and much more, too.
+The Sonos Arc is also a smart speaker, with two choices of voice assistant: the bare-bones but super useful Sonos Voice Control for Sonos-only functions, and Alexa, which can control Sonos products and much more, too.
+Google Assistant fans, sadly, cannot use it directly with the Ultra, but its functions can still be controlled through older Sonos speakers that still support it, should you have them.

-All around, the Sonos Arc will take your TV to the next level and deliver a fantastic music-listening setup as well.
+All around, the Arc Ultra will take your TV to the next level and deliver a fantastic music-listening setup as well, and it's only $100 more than the outgoing Sonos Arc — which you can still find until Sonos depletes its stock.

 Honorable mention: If the Sonos ecosystem isn't your thing, Bose's latest flagship, the Smart Ultra Soundbar, is a great alternative from a company with more years of top-tier audio excellence than most.
 It's the same price as the Sonos Arc, sports Dolby Atmos, has up-firing drivers for that immersive all-arounfd effect, and features an AI-driven dialogue mode.
 The Bose SimpleSync feature also lets you connect to other Bose speakers and headphones you have in your house.